 Master of Arts in Occupational Therapy: The Program for Therapists

 The Post-Professional Master’s degree program is designed for the individual who is already a certified or board-eligible occupational therapist, or an international therapist who has completed a baccalaureate degree in occupational therapy from an accredited college or university or a program approved by the World Federation of Occupational Therapy® (WFOT).
-If you have a bachelor’s degree in a discipline other than occupational therapy, please see information about our Two-Year Master’s program.
+If you have a bachelor’s degree in a discipline other than occupational therapy, please see information about our two-year Entry-Level Master’s program.

 In 1947, the Division officially established the world’s first Post-Professional Master of Arts degree program in occupational therapy, and for over 65 years our faculty have been perfecting the curriculum to meet the highest educational expectations of occupational therapists worldwide.
 The one-year core curriculum provides a solid grounding in occupational science, qualitative and quantitative research methodologies, evidence-based practice, clinical reasoning and the traditional values and ethics of occupational therapy practice.
 In addition, you will be able to individualize your education with your elective choices, each providing in-depth education in six specialty focus areas: